EHfive/v2ray-jsonschema/README.md

 ### Caution

-Due to custom JSON, protobuf (un)marshaling used on config types, not all types are getting mapped to JSON schemas in a general mapping process.
+Due to custom JSON, protobuf (un)marshaling used on config types, not all types are getting mapped to JSON schemas in a generic mapping process.
 Although some most important ones have been manually re-mapped, there are still some unmapped types left in generated schemas.

 ## jsonschema